 To reopen, some businesses may be required to collect and store customer, employee and contractor information to assist with contact tracing if required.

-GuestTrack is a free brower-based application to help businesses collect and store data of customers entering their premises.
+GuestTrack is a free browser-based application to help businesses collect and store data of customers entering their premises.
 The app requires businesses to print out a QR code with guest instructions for your business and display it at the entrance or on each table.
 Visitors will need to scan the QR code and enter their contact details.
 The information collected and stored must comply with privacy laws and time limits.

 Apply for grants